-- Audio in 3.5 mm input for a mono microphone, or a line-in mono signal (left channel is used from a stereo signal). - Audio in 3.5 mm input for a digital microphone, an analog mono microphone, or a line-in mono signal (left channel is used from a stereo signal).
+- Audio in 3.5 mm input for a mono microphone, or a line-in mono signal (left channel is used from a stereo signal). - Audio in 3.5 mm input for two mono microphones, or two line-in mono signals (using the supplied stereo-to-mono adapter).